palash25/Notes/languages/Ruby.md

 ```ruby
  numbers = {1 => 'one', 2 => 'two'}

  stuff = {:array => [1, 2, 3], :string => 'Hi, mom!'}
 ```

 > The labels with colon are called symbols and are unique objects so the symbols with the same name are the same physical object
+Symbols are lightweight strings used when we don't want the strings to be printed to the screen

+- Capitalized variables in Ruby are constants e.g `EmpireStateBuilding = "350 5th Avenue, NYC, NY"`

 - There are no named parameters in Ruby but this concept can be emulated using a hash